TD-Dan/shadowban.me/tools/airdrop-wallet/README.md

 <code>python airdrop-wallet.py addresses-get [--input comments.json] [--output addresses.txt]</code>

 Reads in twitter comments from .json file and outputs an .txt file with each found unique smr address per line

+## Tips

+- if the process takes too long or keeps giving errors you can use ctrl-c to stop
+- 'no inputs found'/'the wallet account does not have enough native tokens' errors can be fixed by feeding the airdrop wallet with funds (both SMR and Tokens) in many smaller batches
+- use <code>python airdrop-wallet.py wallet-airdrop --input result-failed.txt --amount 123000 </code> to rerun failed sends